vyas88/Health-Insurance/README.md

 See [generated results and error analysis](outputs/RESULTS.md) for the run identifier, exact cutoffs and k sensitivity, and [METHODOLOGY.md](METHODOLOGY.md) for the design and limitations.
 The analysis entry point regenerates the results report from `outputs/results.json`.

-## Reading the code for a viva

-The Python files include teaching comments explaining what each stage does, why the relevant library functions are used, what the inputs and outputs mean, and which statistical or application errors each safeguard prevents.
-A useful reading order is:

-1. `src/data.py`: raw schema, validation, missing values, duplicate audit and target boundaries.
-2. `src/classify.py`: pipelines, encoding, scaling, cross-validation, parameter selection and metrics.
-3. `src/main.py`: the complete offline analysis and artifact-generation sequence.
-4. `src/inference.py`: compatible artifact loading, neighbour retrieval and exact voting.
-5. `app.py` and `src/ai_interpretation.py`: Streamlit reruns, session state, result display and optional AI.
-6. `src/figures.py`, `src/flowchart.py` and `src/report.py`: figures and report generation from saved facts.
-7. `tests/`: the mathematical and application behaviours checked by each test.

-The retained legacy helpers have scope notes explaining their historical purpose and limitations.
-Their outputs are separate from the current k-NN evaluation.

 Local credentials (`.env` and `.streamlit/secrets.toml`), the virtual environment and Python caches are excluded from Git.
 The source data, fitted model and generated analysis outputs are included.